sheng09/Qinv/README.md

 ![](exam/exam_polarize_syn/compare.png)

-Fig4.1 Comparison of the radial and tangential synthetic seismograms (black lines), and the inverted seismograms from `polarizeP`.
+Fig 4.1 Comparison of the radial and tangential synthetic seismograms (black lines), and the inverted seismograms(red lines) from `polarizeP`.

 ------